enaqx/awesome-react/README.md

 - [storybook](https://github.com/storybookjs/storybook) - Storybook is a frontend workshop for building UI components and pages in isolation
 - [react-styleguidist](https://github.com/styleguidist/react-styleguidist) - Isolated React component development environment with a living style guide
 - [react-cosmos](https://github.com/react-cosmos/react-cosmos) - Dev tool for creating reusable React components
+- [bit](https://github.com/teambit/bit) Bit is a platform for sharing and collaborating on isolated components.
+It allows you to build, document, and share your React components with others.

 #### React Forms